ABOUT THE NTFB

 - Assist Director of Foundation Relations and Strategic Initiatives with standard process creation, implementation, management, and evaluation

-- Documents actions during internal meetings, ensuring timely follow up
+- Document actions during internal meetings, ensuring timely follow up

 Support the Foundation Giving Team by managing day-to-day tasks, including:

-- Preparing acknowledgment letters, newsletters, impact reports, and other cultivation and stewardship materials
+- Prepare acknowledgment letters, newsletters, impact reports, and other cultivation and stewardship materials

-- Gathering information and compile into impactful and engaging grant reports
+- Gather information, write and compile into impactful and engaging reports and general correspondence

-- Entering interactions and opportunities in BBCRM/RENXT (Blackbaud)
+- Enter interactions and opportunities in BBCRM/RENXT (Blackbaud)

-- Identifying portfolio donors on event registration/attendee lists
+- Identify portfolio donors on event registration/attendee lists

 - The person in this position needs to adapt well in the face of work stressors, such as customer service complaints, compliance offenses, meeting deadlines, and competing programmatic priorities.

 - While performing the duties of this job, the employee is required to stand; walk; sit; use hands to finger, handle, or feel objects, tools or controls; reach with hands and arms; climb stairs; balance; stoop; kneel, crouch or crawl; talk or hear.